umbraco/UmbracoDocs/marketplace-and-integrations/packages/authorized-services.md

 With one or more service configured, it will be available from the items within a tree in the _Settings_ section.

-Clicking on an item will show some details about the configured service, and it's authentication status.
+Selecting an item will show some details about the configured service, and it's authentication status.

 If the service is not yet authorized, click the _Authorize Service_ button to trigger the authentication and authorization flow.
 You will be directed to the service to login, and optionally choose an account.
 You will then be asked to agree to the permissions requested by the app.
 Finally you will be redirected back to the Umbraco backoffice.
 You should see confirmation that an access token has been retrieved and stored such that the service is now authorized.
 If provided, you can click the _Verify Sample Request_ button to ensure that service's API can be called.